Subscribe to updates

 Licensing Sub-Committee - Tuesday, 15th July, 2025 11.00 am

-The Kensington and Chelsea Licensing Sub-Committee convened to consider a notice of objection to a temporary event notice (TEN) application.
-The application was made by Mr Sakda Sunthornsarathun for the premises at 303 Portobello Road, London, W10 5TD, trading as Thai Rice, during the Notting Hill Carnival.
-Objections were received from the Metropolitan Police and the Noise and Nuisance Team.
+The Kensington and Chelsea Licensing Sub-Committee convened to discuss a temporary event notice (TEN) application for Thai Rice, located at 303 Portobello Road, during the Notting Hill Carnival.
+Objections were raised by both the police and the council's noise and nuisance team.
+The committee ultimately decided to issue a counter notice, effectively denying the application.

 Attendees